LitVISTA: A Benchmark for Narrative Orchestration in Literary Text: VISTA SPACE

 \subsection{Narrative Proxy}

-Human meaning-making is inherently abstract, yet it is expressed through language~\cite{bruner1990acts}.
-In narrative discourse, meaning does not arise from isolated expressions, but from structured configurations that unfold across events~\cite{ricoeur1979human}.
-Text therefore serves as the primary medium through which abstract narrative structure is externalized and made observable~\cite{genette1980narrative}.
-A key step in modeling narrative organization is thus to identify concrete textual anchors that can reliably proxy such structure~\cite{chambers2008unsupervised}.
+Human meaning-making is inherently abstract, yet it is expressed through language.
+In narrative discourse, meaning does not arise from isolated expressions, but from structured configurations that unfold across events.
+Text therefore serves as the primary medium through which abstract narrative structure is externalized and made observable~\cite{Genette1980NarrativeD}.
+A key step in modeling narrative organization is thus to identify concrete textual anchors that can reliably proxy such structure~\cite{chambers-jurafsky-2008-unsupervised}.

 These anchors must be minimal and well-defined, while remaining representative of underlying narrative dynamics.
-Verbs naturally fulfill this role as primary carriers of action and change, providing a compact interface between textual form and narrative progression~\cite{davidson2001logical,tenny1995english}.
+Verbs naturally fulfill this role as primary carriers of action and change, providing a compact interface between textual form and narrative progression~\cite{Davidson2001TheLF}.

-To support narrative analysis, we extend the notion of verbs beyond grammatical definitions.
-Following Grimshaw~\cite{grimshaw1990argument}, we include event-denoting nominals such as \textit{marriage} and \textit{departure}, which preserve the argument structure and event semantics of their verbal bases~\cite{pustejovsky2003timeml}.
+To support narrative analysis, we extend the notion of verbs beyond strictly grammatical definitions by including event-denoting nominals such as \textit{marriage} and \textit{departure}.
+These nominal forms retain the argument structure and event semantics of their verbal counterparts~\cite{DBLP:conf/ndqa/PustejovskyCISGSKR03}, allowing them to participate in event representations in a manner similar to verbs.

 \paragraph{Terminological Distinction.} Throughout this work, we use the term \textit{Verb}$^+$ to denote a broader class of event anchors.
 We explicitly distinguish narrative events as abstract units of meaning from Verbs$^+$ as their concrete textual anchors used for computational modeling.